crisjumbo/crisjumbo-components/README.md

-# Getting Started with Create React App
+# Cris Jumbo components library

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is dedicated to build all the components crisjumbo (author) will use in all projects.

 ## Available Scripts